USDA-ARS-GBRU/crossword/README.md

 ## Implementation:

-1. The manual is available at Wiki page.
+### 1. The manual is available at Wiki page.

-2. for simple example running:
+### 2. for simple example running:

           script_file = "crossword_script_input_file.script"
           script_file = paste0(system.file("extdata",package="crossword"),"/",script_file)
           run_pipeline(script_file)

-4. for running using GUI:
+### 3. for running using GUI:

             crossword_gui()

-5. for running using Rscript:
+### 4. for running multiple simulations:

-          Rscript ./crossword.R tutoria
-          Rscript ./crossword.R Rscript ./crossword.R crossword_script_input_file.script
-*note: auxiliary functinos can run through Rscript by pathing function name then the function's arguments in their order.

-5. for batch running:

           script_file2 = "test2.script"
           script_file2 = paste0(system.file("extdata",package="crossword"),"/",script_file2)
           list2 = "list2"
           list2 = paste0(system.file("extdata",package="crossword"),"/",list2)
           run_batch(script_file2,list2,run=TRUE)

+### 5. for running using Rscript (outside R):
+.*note: you have to exit R, and copy crossword.R and the script file from the installed library to the local location.

+          Rscript ./crossword.R tutorial
+          Rscript ./crossword.R Rscript ./crossword.R crossword_script_input_file.script
+*note: auxiliary functions can run through Rscript by passing function name then the function's arguments in their order.
+*note: for implementing more arguments, add more lines to list2, with the argument names and values.
+Then, edit the argument names in the script file.